-Drug testing is a multi-stage process in which a urine sample is collected and submitted for laboratory analysis.
+Drug testing is a multi-stage process in which fingerprint sample is collected, if a positive test is returned there will be a second fingerprint test taken and submitted for laboratory analysis.
 Comprehensive details of how the drug and alcohol testing process will be carried out are outlines in Appendix C.